yashsinha1611/sfdocs_Build_AI/docs/Integrations/postgres/postgres_instances.md

-# Monitor Postgres on Instances
+# Monitor Postgres on Instance

 ## Overview